CRLSCSClub/CRLS-RCV/README.md

 # CRLS-RCV
-Will run Ranked Choice Voting based on data from a Google form to support CRLS elections and polls.
+Will run Ranked Choice Voting based on data from a Google form to support CRLS (Cambridge Rindge and Latin School) elections and polls.
-CRLS: Cambridge Rindge and Latin School